Nameless Rumia's Wiki

 Notes

-• Despite the “>he does it for free” jokes, 4chan does hire full-time employees and programmers.78)
+• Despite the “>he does it for free” jokes, 4chan did hire full-time employees and programmers.148)

-• At one point, a dating service called “4meet” was planned,80) but it isn't known when these plans had came up, in relation to the addition of the “Social” (/soc/) board on January 9, 2011.
+• At one point, a 4chan dating service called '4meet' was planned,151) but it isn't known when these plans had came up, in relation to the addition of the “Social” (/soc/) board on January 9, 2011.

-• From 2012 to 2013, Poole held four Q&A (PMQ) threads on the “4chan Feedback” (/q/) board.
-These got buried under the final Q&A, despite being in the Archive era, so here's a list:
+• From 2012 to 2013, four Q&A (PMQ) threads were held on the “4chan Feedback” (/q/) board, but these get buried by the final Q&A despite occurring in the archive era, so here is a list:

 1. >>>/q/176519 - 2012-09-12 22:03 to 2012-09-13 02:39.